diffblue/gitlab/doc/update/index.md

     sidekiq['routing_rules'] = [['*', 'default']]
     ```

-- New Git repositories created in Gitaly cluster [will no longer use the `@hashed` storage path](#change-to-praefect-generated-replica-paths-in-gitlab-153).
-This affects server hooks.
+- New Git repositories created in Gitaly cluster [no longer use the `@hashed` storage path](#change-to-praefect-generated-replica-paths-in-gitlab-153).
+Server
+  hooks for new repositories must be copied into a different location.

 - The structure of `/etc/gitlab/gitlab-secrets.json` was modified in [GitLab 15.4](https://gitlab.com/gitlab-org/omnibus-gitlab/-/merge_requests/6310),
   and new configuration was added to `gitlab_pages`, `grafana`, and `mattermost` sections.